Serving the Spruce Grove, Alberta area.

 What are my TMJ treatment options?

-Before giving any concrete treatment options, it I necessary to call an office for an initial consultation to determine what course of action can be taken and the severity of the condition.
-Here are some of the ways that BrightSmile Dental can treat your TMD if you live in or around Spruce Grove:
+Before giving any concrete treatment options, it is necessary to call an office for an initial consultation to determine what course of action can be taken and the severity of the condition.
+Here are some of the ways that Brightsmile Dental can treat your TMD if you live in or around Spruce Grove:

 - Over-the-counter medication: We may prescribe the medications to help to relieve the pain or swelling caused by the TMD.
 We may also suggest exploring lifestyle choices that contribute to relaxing the muscles and decrease instances of clenching or grinding teeth.